 Benzodiazepines are a family of psychoactive drugs known for their useful purpose in a variety of conditions including anxiety, insomnia, seizures, muscle spasms, and agitation.
 They are generally safe and effective for short-term use, but addicts abuse benzodiazepines in large doses which can cause euphoria for the user and physical dependence.
-The dependence on benzodiazepines leads to painful withdrawal symptoms, and our benzo detox in Long Island has seen first-hand the damage a benzo addiction can cause.
+The dependence on benzodiazepines leads to painful withdrawal symptoms, and a benzo detox on Long Island is often a solution to this problem.

 The most commonly abused benzos include Xanax, Valium, Klonopin, Ativan, and Librium.
 After long-term use, it is necessary for a benzo detox to medically stabilize an individual as seizures can occur during the withdrawal process.
 It is dangerous to detox from benzos on your own and we highly advise against doing so.

 How Long Does Benzo Withdrawal Last?

 There are short-acting and long-acting benzos which are a factor in how long the withdrawal will last.
 Unfortunately, a benzo withdrawal will be felt for a few weeks, up to a month, if you abuse large doses of benzodiazepines.
 These are very powerful psychoactive drugs that can take a user on a downward spiral into drug addiction and physical dependence.
 The factors for severity of your benzo withdrawal are numerous, and they include:

 There are several detox centers for Long Island, Queens, and Staten Island residents that treat patients struggling with addiction Xanax, Klonopin, and others benzodiazepines.
 If you’re interested in a benzo addiction assessment, simply contact Long Island Interventions and we will be happy to help you.